nodejs/postject/README.markdown

 goal that the end result should be as close as possible to what is obtained by embedding them at build-time.

+Note: Other runtime injection implementers should search the binary compiled with `postject-api.h` for the `POSTJECT_SENTINEL_fce680ab2cc467b6e072b8b5df1996b2:0` string and flip the last character to `1` to indicate that a resource has been injected.

 ### Windows

 For PE executables, the resources are added into the `.rsrc` section,